ivaste/pattern_matching/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Find text mathing in one file given several other files.
+Find text matching of one file given several other files.

 ### Built With